tyrchen/jobs/src/documents/pages/aboutme.html.md

 which: "about"
 ---

+# More about me

-This page is pretty trivial.
+The following content is pretty trivial.
 You may just want to look at my [resume](http://linkedin.com/in/tyrchen/) in linkedin.
 If you are curious about what I've done in the past year, here's a [summary](/posts/2012-12-28-retrospect-of-the-year-2012.html).
 If you still want to know more about me, read on.

 ## High mover